Codecademy/docs/content/html/concepts/semantic-html/terms/address/address.md

 ---
 Title: '<address>'
-Description: 'Represents the contact information of a business or person '
+Description: 'Represents the contact information of a business or person.'
 Subjects:
   - 'Web Development'
   - 'Web Design'